-MEDLINE[®] citations are indexed using the Medical Subject Headings (MeSH)[®] controlled vocabulary.
+MEDLINE® citations are indexed using the Medical Subject Headings (MeSH) ® controlled vocabulary.
 This indexing is performed by a relatively small group of highly qualified indexing contractors and staff at the US National Library of Medicine (NLM).
-Their task is becoming more difficult due to the ever increasing size of MED-LINE, currently increasing by around 700k articles per year1.
+Their task is becoming more difficult, due to the yearly increase of MED-LINE, currently increasing by around 700 k articles per year [1].